The 10 Best ZZ Top Songs

-The amped-up blues rock of the best ZZ Top songs is the real reason, despite all the hoopla about their cars, videos and on-stage panache, that this lowdown and dirty Texas trio has managed to thrive together for almost forty years.
-Billy Gibbons, who Jimi Hendrix once named as his favorite up and coming guitarist, continues to push the boundaries of traditional rock guitar with the support of one of the most dependable rhythm sections around.
-As we eagerly await news on their upcoming new album, Here's our list of the Top 10 ZZ Top songs:
+The amped-up blues rock of the best ZZ Top songs is the real reason, despite all the hoopla about their cars, videos and on-stage panache, that this lowdown and dirty Texas trio has managed to thrive together for decades.
+Billy Gibbons, who Jimi Hendrix once named as his favorite up-and-coming guitarist, continues to push the boundaries of traditional rock guitar with the support of one of the most dependable rhythm sections around.
+But which individual moments have stood the test of time?
+Check out our list of the Best 10 ZZ Top songs:

-1975's 'Fandango!' featured this barn-burning tribute to the Mexican radio stations that blasted Wolfman Jack's influential shows into their hometown of Houston, Texas at wattages far past those allowed by the US government.
-These stations, whose call letters all began with 'X,' exposed the band to country, rock and blues music that would influence them greatly.
+Fandango! featured this barn-burning tribute to the Mexican radio stations that blasted Wolfman Jack's influential shows into their hometown of Houston, Texas at wattages far past those allowed by the U.S. government.
+These stations, whose call letters all began with "X" exposed the band to country, rock and blues music that would influence them greatly.

-ZZ Top's second album, 1972's 'Rio Grande Mud,' named after the river that divides Mexico from their beloved home state of Texas, found the band bettering their debut in terms of both production and songwriting.
+ZZ To's second album, named after the river that divides Mexico from their beloved home state of Texas, found ZZ Top bettering their debut in terms of both production and songwriting.
 It's a record full of ferocious, dirty, blues-influenced rock and roll numbers such as this simply stated ode to the joys of a full wallet on payday.